 Your rental unit must be structurally able to pass inspection.
 If it is not a legal two-family flat it will have to pass inspection as a single family dwelling.
 If you rent the basement separately, contact us.
 Each case is unique depending on the structure of the home and we will need additional information and possibly a site visit to determine if we can help you with the business license.

 We would be grateful to count you as a client for our DC Business License service.
-Complete the form above to provide some basic information about the rental you wish to have licensed.
+Complete the form below to provide some basic information about the rental you wish to have licensed.
 We will follow up via email or phone to ask a few additional questions about the property and to provide you with next steps.